-As the RBI's regulations had led to intensified competition from banks, NBFCs lowered interest rates in a bid to acquire customers, while the cost of borrowing remained constant.
+As the RBI's regulations had led to intensified competition from banks, NBFCs lowered interest rates in a bid to acquire customers.
 This dragged down gross margins.
-A moderation in AUMs also drove up fixed costs, in turn causing operating expenses to rise.
 An increase in defaults also increased credit costs of NBFCs, hitting their net margins too.

-In 2014-15, NBFCs' net margins increased by 20 bps.
+In 2014-15, NBFCs' return on managed assets was stable.
 Yields declined as competition in specific markets added pressure on interest rates.
 Negative realisations on the auction of collateral also affected yields.
-Cost of borrowings was lower, as credit ratings of major NBFCs were upgraded.
+However, gross spreads improved marginally owing to a decline in the cost of funds.